Ray Lambert, D-Day survivor, WWII torch bearer, dies at 100

 “When I go to look at the beaches at Omaha, I remember all my friends that were killed there,” he said.
 “And when I look at the Channel and the water is rough, I, it seems at times that I can hear voices.”

 That morning in 1944, as bullets whizzed and mortar rounds splashed around him, Lambert scanned the beach for something, anything behind which he could safely treat the wounded.
-He spotted a lump of leftover German concrete, about 8 feet wide and 4 feet high.
+He spotted a lump of leftover German concrete, about 8 feet wide and 4 feet high (2.4 meters wide and 1.2 meters high).

 “It was my salvation,” he said.